Superalgos/Superalgos/Social-Trading/ReadMe.md

 ## Getting Started

-To successfully run the app, please follow these preliminary steps:
+To successfully run the app, please make sure and follow these preliminary steps:

 ### Pre-requisites